 Next, you are going to reinstall the motors.
 Once your pinions are on, take your new motor and thread it into the gearbox.
 Turn it in your hand until you can feel the gears locking into place within the gearbox.
 After your motor is correctly inserted into the gearbox, secure it with the two screws you removed when you took out the old stock motors.

-4. Connect the Wiring
+4. Connect the Wiring to the new motor

-Now that your motors are in place, you can start to connect the wiring.
+Now that your motors are in place, you can start to connect the wires.
 When you connect the wires to your new motors, it’s essential to secure the right terminal’s correct wire.
 If you hook up the cables to the wrong terminals, the wheels will rotate in reverse.
 If you need to, you can test each wheel after connecting the wires to make sure that you did it correctly.

 Connect each wire to the motor's terminals.
 If you have a soldering iron, then you can use solder to secure the cables.
 If not, just crimp them into place.
-After you have connected the wires to the motors, wrap them in electrical tape.
+After you have connected the wires to the motors, wrap them in electric-safe tape.
 After wrapping them, you might want to secure them with shrink tubing if you want the connection to be as durable as possible.

 5. Secure the Wires and Install Heat Sinks

 Next, you’ll want to install the heat sinks.
 All you have to do is snap them onto the motors.
-Using heat sinks is optional, but they will prevent overheating, saving you from installing more motors in the future.
+Using them is optional, but they will prevent overheating, saving you from installing more motors in the future.
 It can also help avoid any other more dangerous overheating problems that extended driving could cause.

 Now, you’re all done with your upgrade.
 It’s time to get driving!